CombinedArmsGaming/F3_CA/README.md

 To install, download the master branch as a .zip, extract into a folder in your mpmissions folder (Default My Documents\Arma 3 - Other Profiles\*Profilename*\mpmissions) and rename to CA_Yourname_CO/TVT##_Missionname.map

 Check out #missionmaking on our discord for help and useful pins.
+You can find a link to the discord on the subreddit sidebar!

 Check out Bubbus's mission making checklist/guide: https://github.com/Bubbus/CA-Missionmaking-Wiki/wiki